Top Ten Questions About Wheelchair Van Financing

 8. What kind of credit score do I need to get financing for a wheelchair accessible vehicle?

 There is no magic credit score required to obtain financing.
 As Jill explains, "BraunAbility Finance strives to widen opportunities for those with challenged credit.
 It's important to note that your credit score is a small part of the overall credit decision."
-Considerations like employment and employment history, total debt owed, income, and dozens of other factors all go into the final decision, she adds.
+Considerations like employment and employment history, the total debt owed, income, and dozens of other factors all go into the final decision, she adds.

 9. What is GAP insurance?
 Do I really need it?